rkyzk/ecopost/README.md

 #### Update Stories
 As preparation,<br>
-1. Log in as testuser, go to "Write Stories," enter "test title 2" for title, "content" for the content, "test city" for city, select 'Afghanistan' for country.
+1. Sign in as testuser, go to "Write Stories," enter "test title 2" for title, "content" for the content, "test city" for city, select 'Afghanistan' for country.
 2. click "Save"
 3. go to "My page" and click on the link "Read the full story" of the blog "test title 2"
 4. click "Update"